-- If flags is RASCLIB_QCMD, the command is queued in rasclib to be sent to the driver to be executed in order within the command list. - If flags is RASCLIB_IMMED_CMD, the register writes are done before rasclib_algorithm_reg_write returns to the user.
+If flags is RASCLIB_QCMD, the command is queued in rasclib to be sent to the driver to be executed in order within the command list.

+If flags is RASCLIB_IMMED_CMD, the register writes are done before rasclib_algorithm_reg_write returns to the user.

 The rasclib_algorithm_reg_write function supports fat registers.
-A fat register is register that spans multiple FPGA registers.
+A fat register is a register that spans multiple FPGA registers.
 Their length in bits must be an integral multiple of 64 and they must begin at the beginning of a physical register.
 Therefore, a fat register exactly spans an integral number of physical registers.
 It is assumed that the data array supplied is large enough to hold all the data for fat register.
-The rasclib library does not support partial reads or writes to fat registers rasclib_cop_open Function int rasclib_cop_open(rasclib_algorithm_id_t as_id);
+The rasclib library does not support partial reads or writes to fat registers

-Always returns RASCLIB_SUCCESS.
+Returns RASCLIB_SUCCESS.